nanxiaobei/retalk/docs/DOCUMENTATION.md

 Then use libraries like [react-loadable](https://github.com/jamiebuilds/react-loadable#loading-multiple-resources) or [loadable-components](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel) to dynamic import both component and model.

+Then use `store.addModel(name: string, model: Object)` to eject the async imported model to store.

-Here is a `loadable-components` example:
+Here is a loadable-components example:

 ```jsx
 import React from 'react';